untername/another_word_analyze/README.md

 (Own, not connected)
 1. Authorization
 2. Registration.
-3. Saving the JWT token in the session.
+3. Saving and sending the JWT token in the session.

 # Used: